 Even so, people tend to lift heavier weights with the flat bench press than the incline bench press.
 The flat bench press is going to allow you to put more emphasis on your chest muscles as a whole, rather than mostly your upper chest.

-Since you can use heavier weights, It could also help you put more overall volume on your chest.
+Since you can use heavier weights, it could also help you put more overall volume on your chest.
 This can be important if your main goal is to build muscle and strength.

 Both the flat bench press and incline bench press will target a lot of the same muscles.
 They will both help you hit mostly your triceps, chest, and shoulders.